Siya-Bhadu/Assignment_2.1_CS303/README.md

 # Assignment 2 - CS303 (Data Structures)
 ## Question 1 - Singly Linked Lists
+## Description
+This C++ program implements a single linked list and allows users to perform the following operations:
+- Add numbers to the front of a list (push_front).
+- Add numbers to the back of a list (push_back).
+- Remove numbers from the front of a list (pop_front).
+- Remove numbers from the back of a list (pop_back).
+- Access the first element of a list without removing it (front).
+- Access the last element of a list without removing it (back).
+- Check if the list is empty (empty.)

+## Files
+- Assignment_2.1_CS303.cpp - Main program with all function implementations.
+- Assignment_2.1_CS303.h - Header file containing file declarations.

+## How to Run
+1. Open the project in your C++ IDE (Visual Studio)
+2. Make sure Assignment_2.1_CS303.h

 <img width="1726" height="754" alt="Screenshot 2025-10-15 175925" src="https://github.com/user-attachments/assets/172cb412-ca21-479c-ac39-902fdf44d185" />
 <img width="1729" height="780" alt="Screenshot 2025-10-15 180003" src="https://github.com/user-attachments/assets/22ba2445-4dc5-47c5-bacd-0fd2af65d5c0" />
 <img width="1726" height="720" alt="Screenshot 2025-10-15 180036" src="https://github.com/user-attachments/assets/3c0a0772-5cc3-4b2e-b16a-9b04203a7386" />